mindmirror/DS_HK_1/lessons/class/lesson11/notes.md

 ![generative](http://i.stack.imgur.com/27V7I.gif)

 Which is the equation you use in generative models.
-It has the joint probability distribution p(x, y), since p(x, y) = p(x | y) p(y), which explicitly models the actual distribution of each class.
+It has the joint probability distribution p(x, y), since p(x, y) = p(x | y) p(y), which explici tly models the actual distribution of each class.
 With the joint probability distribution function, given an y, you can calculate ("generate") its respective x.
 For this reason they are called generative models.

 A generative model learns the joint probability distribution p(x,y) and a discriminative model learns the conditional probability distribution p(y|x)